Welcome to Humanity & AI

 The real problem isn’t that healthcare is expensive.
 The real problem is that someone is making money every time you get sick.

-America spends more per capita on healthcare than any other wealthy nation and gets worse outcomes.
+America spends more per person on healthcare than any other wealthy nation and gets worse outcomes.
 Life expectancy has been declining.
 Two out of three bankruptcies in this country are tied to medical bills — and the people filing them aren’t people who made bad choices.
 They’re people who got sick in a country that charges admission to stay alive.

 We also built a design flaw into the system that most people don’t think about until it hits them: we tied health coverage to employment.
 When employment was stable and long-term, that was merely inefficient.
 But we’re entering a period where AI is reshaping work itself — eliminating entire job categories, creating fluid patterns that don’t come with benefits.
 You can’t tie coverage to jobs that don’t exist.
 And when that disruption hits at scale, millions will lose their health coverage at the same time.
 Not because they did anything wrong.
 Because the architecture was never built to survive what’s coming.